Home Family and home Gradina si gradina de legume How to grow an apple tree

 Grushovka

-Grushovka is a very old, but hitherto popular variety, which also ripens in August.
+Grushovka is a very old, but still popular variety that also ripens in August.
 The maximum shelf life of fruits is up to four weeks.
-Fruits are small to medium in size, rounded but slightly flattened.
-The color ranges from pale green to pink.
-The pulp is very tender and friable, juicy with sourness and a very pleasant aroma.
-The tree is tall and hardy.
-The pear tree gives a high yield and begins to bear fruit relatively quickly.
+The fruits are small to medium sized, round but slightly flattened.
+Color varies from pale green to pink.
+The pulp is very tender and loose, juicy with sourness and a very pleasant aroma.
+The tree is tall and winter-hardy.
+Grushovka gives a high yield and begins to bear fruit relatively quickly.

 Mantet